 # ICC|school 0.099

 # Unadjusted hypothesis test as appropriate in larger samples.
+Many different pooling methods are supported by mitml, including

 Rubin’s rules with and without correction for smaller samples

-), pooled Wald and likelihood-ratio tests (LRTs) for
+(testEstimates), pooled Wald and likelihood-ratio tests (LRTs) for

-multiple parameters and model comparisons (testModels
+multiple parameters and model comparisons (testModels, anova), and

 tests of constraints on the model parameters via the “delta method”

-, see (Casella and Berger 2002)).
+(testConstraints, see (Casella and Berger 2002)).

 Note that, in order to use mitml directly with jomo, the imputed

-data must be converted to the mitml.list
+data must be converted to the mitml.list format.
+This conversion can

-be achieved with the function jomo2mitml.list
+be achieved with the function jomo2mitml.list.

 The jomo package has been extensively evaluated in simulation studies and has been used in various applications.
 In this section, we provide a brief overview of these studies.
 For continuous data, Quartagno and Carpenter (2016; Audigier et al. 2018; Grund et al. 2018a,c) showed that jomo provides accurate parameter estimates and inferences.
 (Audigier et al. 2018; Grund et al. 2018a,c; Quartagno and Carpenter; 2019) provided similar results for binary categorical data, and Quartagno and Carpenter (2019) showed that the same procedures can be used for categorical and ordinal data.
 Similar findings were reported by Grund et al. (2018b,c,a) for missing data at level 2 and by Quartagno and Carpenter (2016) for applications with group-specific fixed or random covariance matrices at level 1.
 Further, jomo has been used to study the performance of MI for handling missing data in clustered randomised trials (Hossain et al. 2017a,b) and matched case-control studies (Seaman and Keogh 2015).
 Finally, it has been used in applications, particularly, but not exclusively, for imputation of missing data in individual patient data meta-analyses (e.g., (Bloos et al. 2017)).